kgni/run-away/README.md

 ## Optimizations
 Here is a list of what needs to be optimized:
-+ Fix delay when buttons are pressed (need to be preloaded)
++ Fix delay when buttons are pressed (needs to be preloaded)
 + Add instructions on how to play (or in general what the site is for)
 + Fix audio clipping on some audio files